 YOU’RE GETTING A BABY

-Most countires support people who have children when we speak about taxes.
-In many place, from the day your baby is born you can get a child tax credit.
+Most countries support people who have children when we speak about taxes.
+In many places, from the day your baby is born you can get a child tax credit.
 When he or she grows older, the tax benefits extend and apply to their education.

 YOU’RE GETTING A PROMOTION AT WORK

-Things not only go well in your personal life, also at the office you’re flourishing.
+Things not only go well in your personal life but also at the office, you’re flourishing.
 A promotion implies an increase in your salary, which would most certainly be very welcome.